 Hello all!
 Hope you had a wonderful weekend.
 Mine was great!
 Lots of bargain shopping for some upcoming projects you’ll see more of soon.

 So Santa was really nice to me this year.
 I got a new camera!
 (YAY!)
 Well, I actually got two!
 I have been borrowing a friends Canon Rebel XT for the last year and and a half.
 Until now!
 Santa brought me a sparkly new Canon Rebel T5.
 It was actually a kit that came with the 70-300mm lens in addition to the 18-55mm lens.
 I cannot believe how much a difference there is in my photos.
 As soon as I got it, I had to open it up and start taking photos.
 Everything is so much brighter and crisper.
 I’m so excited to start taking more photos and maybe even redo some of my earlier photos.
 The second camera was a gift from my husband, he knew I’d been looking at home security camera comparison and he actually bought me my own home security camera!!
 It’s amazing!
 I love cameras and home technology.
+When I got a home security camera I decided to had to read up on other security systems, I read about a security camera system that can detect things like weapons.
+There are so many systems out there and what they do amazing!
 I’m always checking out reviews on newly products on websites like buildyoursmarthome.co to help me find something new to purchase!

 My brother got me the Limestudio lighting kit for Christmas.
 I can’t wait to use this in some of my always dark rooms (i.e., my bedroom and living room).
 New camera + lighting kit = I’m obsessed and taking photos now more than ever.
 I have never been keen on camera bags.
 Since I only use my camera inside my own house, I have been thinking about how nice it would be to have a big drawer that I can open and VIOLA, everything is there at my fingertips.
 So I took matters into my own hands and created just that.
 I present to you my DIY $10 Camera Drawer!